Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 ### Methods and Implementation

 The domain tests act on the external interfaces of the Wholesale domain.
-This could be the http endpoints that are available via the wholesale NuGet package.
+This could be the HTTP endpoints that are available via the wholesale NuGet package.
 It could also be interactions with events or queues.
 Tests are located in a dedicated project in the wholesale repository (see here).
 They are executed as part of the CD pipeline in U001.
 If the domain test fails then the CD step fails, and there will be no deployment to T001.

 Example: